 Pull, not Push

 Nurturing the internal side of open innovation amplifies participation.
 Forcing or delegating involvement may lead to weaknesses in due course of time.
-To involve employees in ideation – make them understand how their ideas will contribute to the organisation’s success (Bogers, Chesbrough, and Moedas, 2018).
-Explain the significance of innovation, describe the potential they have in improving the organisation’s productivity, individual growth, rewards & recognition, overall purpose, and values they get.
+Involving employees in ideation makes them understand how their ideas will contribute to the organisation’s success (Bogers, Chesbrough, and Moedas, 2018).
+Explain the significance of innovation and describe their potential in improving the organisation’s productivity, individual growth, rewards & recognition, overall purpose, and values they get.
 Employees might get motivated by recognising these values and participate in innovation.

 The system driven innovation in the organisation is implemented in the organisation by communicating and guiding the employees to be more vigilant towards their environment and to adapt the changes that are happening in the market to develop such products and services that can help the organisation in becoming more adaptive and inventive (NEGRICEA, & PURCAREA, 2017).
-At this level of the pyramid, the organisation is fully aware of the protocols and emphasis on innovation in the organisation, that the owners can step back from guiding the employees and the documents related to the concerned procedure helps the employees in carrying out the procedure.
+At this level of the pyramid, the organisation is fully aware of the protocols and emphasis on innovation.
+Therefore, the owners can step back from guiding the employees.
+The documents related to the concerned procedure helps the employees in carrying out the procedure.

 System driven innovation is profoundly embedded in Apple.
-The technological firm has focused on innovation from the very start of their creation.
-The company has always inclined on creating products that are beneficial for the people that are using them.
+The technological firm has focused on innovation from the start of their creation.
+The company has always inclined to create products that are beneficial for the people who are using them.
 The co-founder of Apple has emphasised innovation in the organisation’s environment from the very beginning of the organisation (Carvalho, Rodrigues, & Ferreira, 2016).
-The tech giant organised two meetings a week, one of which is called the right-brain creative meeting that aims to encourage the employees to brainstorm for ideas and the second is a regular staff meeting, discussing the weekly events of the company.
+The tech giant organised two meetings a week, one of which is called the right-brain creative meeting that aims to encourage the employees to brainstorm for ideas.
+The second is a regular staff meeting, discussing the weekly events of the company.

-The meeting is based on the rules that the employees need to be free from any constraint; they should think beyond their barriers and come up with innovative ideas.
-These meetings are still arranged in the organisation even after the Co-founder of the firm is no longer alive (Janowicz, & Luty, 2019).
+The meeting is based on the rules that the employees need to be free from any constraint; they should think beyond their barriers and develop innovative ideas.
+These meetings are still arranged in the organisation even after the firm's Co-founder is no longer alive (Janowicz, & Luty, 2019).
 The organisation has adapted to the idea of innovation that was deeply embedded in the system of the organisation.
-At this point, Apple has developed a culture of innovation in the organisation that is relied on the ideas, values, and vision of the founders of the organisation and it does not require the intervention of owners to remind the employees regarding the core values of the organisation.
+At this point, Apple has developed a culture of innovation in the organisation that relies on the ideas, values, and vision of the organisation's founders.
+It does not require the intervention of owners to remind the employees regarding the core values of the organisation.

 Creating innovative ideas that drive business growth doesn’t just happen; it requires a strategic orientation to adopt the culture and generate new ideas.
 It is a proven way to encourage the widest range of participants in innovating.
 Creating awareness by running campaigns is a proven way to generate interest to use the ideation space.
-This awareness has a direct influence on capturing creative ideas stirring enhanced productivity, cut down operational costs, and drive improvements from the bottom up in a short period (Bridges et al., 2019).
-This campaign can be within your organisation’s social network via emails, news, and events, announcements, posts, etc.
+This awareness directly influences capturing creative ideas, stirring enhanced productivity, cutting down operational costs, and driving improvements from the bottom up in a short period (Bridges et al., 2019).
+This campaign can be within your organisation’s social network via emails, news, events, announcements, posts, etc.